OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/sellar.rst

 component is to express as a residual the difference between the output side and the input side of the connection that we are replacing.

-At the moment, we don't have a shortcut for closing a connection with an implicit component, but it is not difficult to create the `Component`.
 In Sellar, we will leave the `y1` connection and replace the `y2` connection.
 First we need to write the component to replace the connection:

 .. testcode:: Disciplines